AlanTeoYueYang/PPI-Network-Analysis/README.md

 Refer to the sample_genes.txt where the first row is the PD related genes and second row is the T2D related genes

 ## Running the algorithm
-The algorithm has to be run on the command line on Ubuntu The arguments are as follows:
+The algorithm has to be run on the command line on Ubuntu.
+The arguments are as follows:

 **positional arguments**:
-- links \t Protein links text file from STRING
+- links (Protein links text file from STRING)
-- alias             Protein alias text file from STRING
+- alias (Protein alias text file from STRING)
-- type_of_analysis  Type of analysis: RWR or Propagation
+- type_of_analysis (Type of analysis: RWR or Propagation)
-- disease_genes     Disease genes, see sample_genes.txt
+- disease_genes (Disease genes, see sample_genes.txt)
-- param             Parameter for analysis; restart for RWR, alpha for Propagation
+- param (Parameter for analysis; restart for RWR, alpha for Propagation)
-- output_file       Output filename; csv
+- output_file (Output filename; csv file)

 **optional arguments**:
-- -h, --help        show this help message and exit
+- -h, --help (show this help message and exit)

 An example:
 python run.py protein.links.full.v11.0.txt protein.aliases.v11.0.txt.gz RWR sample_genes.txt output.csv